haosheng00/SC1015-Mini-Project/README.md

 ## Data Preparation
 - Imported the dataset
-- Separated the numeric and categorical variables in different data frames
+- Separated numeric and categorical variables in different data frames
-- Renamed a variable, 'sex', for easier visualisation in EDA
+- Renamed a variable for easier visualisation in EDA
-- Checked for balance, after anomalies are then removed for higher precion and accuracy
+- Removed anomalies for higher precision and accuracy
+- Ensured dataset is balanced

 ## Exploratory Data Analysis (EDA)
-In the EDA, we gathered insights from the single and multi-variate analysis of the numeric variables, with the use of box plot, scatter plot, strip plot, histogram and correlation matrix.
-Whereas heatmaps are used for categorical variables.
-With these data-driven insights, we extracted the response variables to be used for our machine learning models.
+- Analysed single and multi-variate statistics of numeric variables through the use of box plots, scatter plots, strip plots, histograms, pairplot, correlation table and heatmap
+- Heatmaps used for categorical variables
+- Extracted the relevant predictor variables from data-driven insights

 ## Machine Learning Models
+- 3 models used, namely Decision Tree, Random Forest and Logistic Regression
-To decide on the most suitable model for our dataset, we generated three models, namely decision tree, random forest and logistic regression.
-For random forest, we included an increment to the depth and estimators in a successful attempt to raise the classifiction accuracy of the model.
-Whereas for logistic regression, a comparison was made between the extracted dataframe and a cleaned full dataset with back elimination to evaluate the fit of the models.
+- Adjusted 2 major hyper-parameters for Random Forest, depth and estimators, to raise the classifiction accuracy of the model
+- A comparison was made between the extracted dataframe and a cleaned full dataset with back elimination to evaluate the fit of the models.
 The extracted dataframe seems to be a better fit, with also higher accuracy.

+## Conclusion
-However, from the three models, Random Forest provides the highest accuracy and hence our ultimate model.
+- Random Forest returns the highest accuracy among the 3 models used

-## Reflection
+-

 ## Learning Points
 - GitHub Collaboration